Pendleton Round-Up: Grand entry

 The rodeo starts with an extreme run in on horseback of flag bearers; the Flag of the United States, the Flag of Oregon, the Flag of Canada, and the flag of the Confederated Tribes of the Umatilla Indian Reservation, then the Round-Up Queen and her court run in on their horses at full speed, make two jumps and stop just before the fence in front of the south grandstand.

 Personnel

-The current announcer of the Pendleton Round-Up is Wayne Brooks, while the bullfighters are Dusty Tuckness and Tim O'Conner.
+The current announcer of the Pendleton Round-Up is Wayne Brooks, while the bullfighters are Dusty Tuckness, Nate Jestes and Cody Webster.